 Jacqueline Molnar, Chair of the Western Union Foundation's Board of Directors, shares a laugh with Bosco, one of the Youth Peacemaker Network's first group of graduates.

 WPDI Founder & CEO Forest Whitaker introduces Western Union's Jacqueline Molnar and Hikmet Ersek, who both spoke at a special leadership mentoring session for the Youth Peacemaker Network graduates.

 Western Union's Hikmet Ersek speaks to the graduates in Kiryandongo.

 Program in Action | Whitaker Peace & Development Initative

 Building on The Western Union Company’s 2016 commitment at the White House Call to Action on Refugees, the WU Foundation entered into a partnership with the Whitaker Peace & Development Initiative (WPDI) in early 2017.
 Founded by Oscar-winning actor Forest Whitaker, WPDI empowers refugees and displaced persons in Africa, Latin America and the US through job training, conflict resolution and access to digital technologies.
-We’re investing more than USD $1.2 million over three years to support WPDI’s Youth Peacemaker Network curriculum in the Kiryandongo refugee settlement in Northern Uganda.
-Our goal is to provide 10,000 young people with business and entrepreneurship skills that will help them give back to their host community – and could eventually help them rebuild their home countries.
+We’re investing more than USD $2 million over four years to support WPDI’s Youth Peacemaker Network curriculum in the Kiryandongo refugee settlement in Northern Uganda and further expanded to Mexico.